5yutan5/PyQtDarkTheme/README.md

 Dark theme for PySide and PyQt.

-This python package applies a flat dark theme to a Qt applications(PySide6, PyQt6, PyQt5 and PySide2) using a qt stylesheets system.
+PyQtDarkTheme applies a flat dark theme to Qt applications(PySide6, PyQt6, PyQt5 and PySide2) using the qt stylesheets system.
 There's a Light Theme too.
 Color and style balanced from the Dark theme for easy viewing in daylight.

+PyQtDarkTheme is easy to freeze with freezing library(PyInstaller, py2app, cx_freeze or etc..).

 ### Dark Theme